cms-opendata-workshop/workshop2024-lesson-docker/episodes/04-apptainer.md

 ### pre-requisites

 - Apptainer installed on your remote cluster
-- A copy of the container images: Downlowd the sif from [here](https://cernbox.cern.ch/s/eOLXvywJ9EJUP3Q)
+- A copy of the ROOT and Python container images: Downlowd the .sif files from [here](https://cernbox.cern.ch/s/eOLXvywJ9EJUP3Q)

 ::::::::::::::::::::::::::::::::::::::::::::::::